 Let’s look at a bit of this continuum.
 We see Pythagoras, 2,500 years ago—Aristotle, 2,300 years ago—and Galileo, 400 years ago, as contributors to our thinking and culture today and recognize our connection to them and what they have given us.
 However, we see or feel no connection to those who will follow us, say 200 or 2,000 years from now, or even 100.
 They lack a voice because they don’t exist in our minds.

-Large numbers of us are greatly moved when we see on TV a puppy being hurt by an automobile.
-Yet we show little concern for those real human beings who someday will follow us, or even for today’s people who are geographically remote from us, or for that matter even for ourselves should we still be around thirty or more years from now We should consider all of this in what we do and how we live today.
-Nevertheless, unless we really mess things up, there will be humans just like us far out into the future.
+Unless we really mess things up, there will be humans just like us far out into the future.
 We have a moral responsibility for the kind of world we will leave them.
 I have not come across a simple discussion of this.
-Looking at the statistics I have noted above, it does not look good for our descendants.
+Looking at the statistics I have noted the kind of world we can expect above, and it does not look good for our descendants.
 After having received this wonderful world from our predecessors, is it right for us to leave our malnourished descendants an overpopulated, depleted, polluted planet?